 Mary is a busy woman.
-Her son just started college, and her daughter is about to graduate high school.
+Her son just started college, and her daughter is about to graduate from high school.
 She works as a pharmacist and volunteers in her community on weekends.
 While Mary has always had a lot of energy, she has noticed in the past few years that she has been feeling sudden and uncomfortable flushes of heat and feels unusually anxious or sad sometimes.
 Now at 53, she is noticing her mind doesn’t feel as sharp as it used to – sometimes she misplaces her keys or forgets the grocery list.
 Mary is worried she might be experiencing some early signs of dementia.
 But is this the most likely explanation?

 Fortunately, not all memory lapses in midlife are signs of future cognitive decline.
 For the past several years, Mary has actually been undergoing the transition to menopause.
-Indeed, around age 50, women start to experience several physiological indicators including: hot flashes, night sweats, weight gain, fatigue, mood changes, and/or memory fog.
+Indeed, around age 50, women start to experience several physiological indicators including: hot flashes, night sweats, weight gain, fatigue, mood changes, and memory fog.
 These undesirable symptoms are all completely normal, common, and most often related to the transition to menopause.
 Mary has heard that hormone therapy can help with her hot flashes and is considering asking her doctor about her options.
 She wants to understand all the benefits, risks, and effects these hormones can have on her body.

-What Exactly is Menopause?
+What Exactly Is Menopause?

 The ovaries are the body’s main production center for the sex steroid hormones estrogen and progesterone.
 Women are born with all of the eggs they will ever have in their ovaries.
 Throughout life, some of these eggs grow and are ovulated during each menstrual cycle, during which circulating estrogen levels typically range between 50-300 pg/ml and progesterone between 1-20 ng/ml.
 Most eggs never mature and will instead be eliminated naturally by a process called atresia.